jamiejamiebobamie/pegaFlashcards/notes.md

 	a RAP file
 a RAP file
 	is a zip file that consists entirely of:
 	XML documents in Unicode characters to create an a RAP file
 	create a product rule:
-		identifies the components you want to include in the archive file
-	create an archive file:
-To make sure everything is complete and correct for migration, before you create an archive file you should do what things?
+	identifies the components you want to include in the archive file To make sure everything is complete and correct for migration, before you create an archive file you should do what things?
 	Do not lock delegated rulesets
 	Associate your data records with rulesets.